 AMENDMENTS

-These Bylaws may only be adopted, amended, or repealed in whole or in part with the approval of (a) at least two ICANN Directors, (b) two Nominating Committee Directors and (c) the Member.
+These Bylaws may only be adopted, amended, or repealed in whole or in part with the approval of (a) four-fifths (4/5) of the Directors then in office who are entitled to vote on the matter including (i) at least two ICANN Directors and (ii) two Nominating Committee Directors (or such lesser number of Nominating Committee Directors who are then in office and entitled to vote on the matter) and (b) the Member.
 If any provision of these Bylaws requires the vote of a larger proportion of the Board than is otherwise required by law, that provision may not be altered, amended or repealed, except by that greater vote.

 Certificate of Secretary

-I certify that I am the duly elected and acting Secretary of [Post-Transition IANA], a California nonprofit public benefit corporation; that these Bylaws, consisting of [##] pages, are the Bylaws of this Corporation as adopted by the Board of Directors on [__]; and that these Bylaws have not been amended or modified since that date.
+I certify that I am the duly elected and acting Secretary of [Post-Transition IANA], a California nonprofit public benefit corporation; that these Bylaws, consisting of [##] pages, are the Bylaws of this Corporation as adopted by the Board of Directors and the Member on [__]; and that these Bylaws have not been amended or modified since that date.

 Executed on at , California.